ryandaniels/ansible-role-server-update-reboot/README.md

 Can be used to update packages for [Meltdown/Spectre Mitigation](#spectremeltdown-mitigation) for Redhat/CentOS 7 and Ubuntu 16.04

+More detailed example can be found in the blog post: [User Management with Ansible](https://ryandaniels.ca/blog/ansible-update-ubuntu-centos-redhat/)

 **Requires**: Ansible 2.7 (uses reboot module)

 Note: